locnho/AqualinkD/README.md

   * Finish off assigning light mode & functionality to a vbutton (for Jandy Infinite water color support )
   * cleanup rs_msg_utils.c
   * WebUI Config in aqmanager.
-  * Move all programming threads over to using struct programmerArgs.

 # Updates in 2.6.11 (Sept 14 2025)
 * Cleaned up exit codes.